-Sit Spot – Pick a spot in your yard where you can sit comfortably and enjoy nature.
+Pick a spot in your yard where you can sit comfortably and enjoy nature.
 If you want, you can record what you see and how it changes through the seasons.
 The kids and I each have our own Sit Spot.
 I purchased some cheap carpet rugs that we sit on.
-The kids love that they each have their own little rug – makes it feel special while keeping mud and dirt off.
+The kids love that they each have their own little rug.
+It makes the activity feel special while keeping mud and dirt off.
 It also helps them stay in their spot and actually focus on the nature around them.

 A Few Things To Remember

-The website Childrenandnature.org gives some great tips for success:
+The website Childrenandnature.org gives some more great tips for success:

-Nature is everywhere.
-You don’t have to venture into a wild preserve to observe nature.
+You don’t have to venture into a wilderness preserve to observe nature.
 You can reap the benefits of time outdoors by sketching the tree across the street, hanging a bird feeder outside of your window or even planting a mini-garden on your apartment step.

-Embrace the elements.
 Who says you can’t have a great time outdoors on a rainy or cold day?
-Dress right, have a silly adventure, you’ll be calmer and more contented when you come back indoors – guaranteed.
+Dress right, have a silly adventure, you’ll be calmer and more content when you come back indoors – guaranteed.

-Create Stories.
 At the end of the day, invite your kids to talk about their favorite part of your time outdoors.
 Revisit places you’ve been and retell stories of what you did.
-In so doing, you’ll be developing your family lore and supporting the wonderful connections you’ve built together outdoors in nature.
+When you do, you’ll be developing your family lore and supporting the wonderful connections you’ve built together outdoors in nature.

 Nature is our ally – just waiting for us to take advantage of all it has to offer.
 Let it help you connect, feel more inner confidence, find more creativity and deeper joy.
 It’s one of those awesome things in life that only requires a small investment but, pays in huge dividends.